 Off the mats, I have facilitated emotional fitness workshops at Remutaka prison focusing on raising awareness of emotional triggers and managing upsetting feelings.
 The connections I made with the participants in these workshops inspired me to continue this kind of work as a way to serve my wider community.

-I have been a guest speaker at various events on the subject of mindfulness in the work place and emotional fitness.
-In 2018, I began hosting live events where I invited experts in health and well-being to share their wisdom.
+I have been a guest speaker at events on the subject of mindfulness in the work place and emotional fitness.
+In 2018, I began hosting live events with experts in health and well-being.
 The success of these events inspired me to set up a podcast (The Rise of the Super Being) as a way to provide access to a wider audience.
 The Rise of the Super Being podcast invites members of the community who have dedicated their lives to promoting health and well-being to share their diverse and fascinating expertise and experience.

 Ultimately, a healthy tree needs strong roots.
-I consider the mind to be the root of well-being.
-As an instructor, it is my job to help you cultivate your physical and emotional stability and strength.
+The mind is the root of well-being.
+As an instructor and coach, it is my job to help cultivate physical and emotional strength.